webdesignsbytom/webdesignsbytom-app/UserStories.md

 12. I want users to access all features except for saving and payments without confirming account.
 13. I want a pop up saying confirm account if unconfirmed and an additional button on account page with resend button.
 14. I want contact form messages to be sent to db and displayed in admin panel
+15. I want to add last logged in time to user
+16.